Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 Meanwhile, Ueno Park, Ameyoko Market, and tons of restaurants are right nearby, so it’s also a prime spot for exploring the area itself.
 This hotel may not be uber glamorous, but it’s spotlessly clean and very comfortable, with super soft mattresses and all the amenities you could need.
 You can even borrow a clothes press from the front desk if you need!

-Prices here range between $160 and $320 USD (23,000 and 46,000 JPY).
+Prices here range between 23,000 and 46,000 JPY ($160 and $320 USD).

 Smart Stay SHIZUKU Ueno Ekimae is a modern and budget-friendly capsule hotel in central Tokyo, perfect for solo travelers looking for comfort and convenience.
 Each capsule is air-conditioned and comes with free WiFi, a TV, and access to shared bathrooms stocked with free toiletries.

 But this place isn’t just about capsules.
-It also features a relaxing sauna and public onsen where you can unwind after a day of sightseeing.
+It also features a relaxing sauna and a public onsen where you can unwind after a day of sightseeing.
 There’s also a cozy lounge and on-site restaurant.

 Meanwhile, Ueno Park is a 5-minute walk away.
 And Keisi Ueno station is a 3-minute walk from here, so it’s got excellent public transport links.
+Capsule rooms start at 10,000 JPY ($70 USD) per night.

 Akihabara/Asakusabashi